 What is product development?

-Product development is the journey a product takes from conception to market release.
-Product teams work together to research, create a roadmap, prototype the product, conduct testing, and get customer feedback before launching the product in collaboration with marketing.
-A successful product is one that meets a market need and fulfills the expectations of customers, so each step in the process is essential.
+is the journey a product takes from conception to market release. work together to research, create a roadmap, prototype the product, conduct testing, and get customer feedback before launching the product in collaboration with marketing., so each step in the process is essential.

 Key stages of product development